Learn to fly higher

 Our Professional Training Program is the clearest expression of our mission to develop well-rounded, physical performers.

-Our 9-month professional circus training program is for artists taking their circus training and performance to the next level.
-The program values collaboration, improvisation, and creativity.
+Our 9-month program is for artists taking their circus training and performance to the next level.
 As a marketable performer, its important to have a well rounded skill set to meet the needs of the contemporary arts field whether pursuing professional performance opportunities or entrance into a multi-year circus program.
 Our graduates create visceral works that push the envelope of physicality.

 The curriculum provides 27 hours per week of intense high-caliber training in Circus Arts, Physical Theatre, and Dance.